 Over the past 60 years the use of computers has enabled the development and still continual evolution of Numerical Weather Predistion.
 These treat the atmosphere as an entity and evaluate developments using data from all levels right from the surface of the earth up to 80 km.

 Is studying the Jet stream useful to sailors?

 Its main value is probably academic in that it is a very obvious phenomenon and the interaction with what happens low down is fairly obvious.
-However, it has to remembered that jet stream is just a part of the atmosphere.
-Although clearly important, it has to be borne in mind that the jet stream is as much a symptom of what is happening as a cause.
+However, it has to be remembered that the jet stream is just a part of the atmosphere.
+Although clearly important, the jet stream is as much a symptom of what is happening as a cause.